Calivala-86/Rating-Project-Analysis/README.md

 ### Status: Ongoing

 ## General info
 This project is simple analysis for films rating Website called Fandango.
-The project in written in python with Jupyter notebook
+The project written in python with Jupyter notebook

 ## Requirements
 ### Before you continue, ensure you have met the following requirements: